 The reset Amazon suggests often works.
 Do that first.
 All you need to do is slide and hold the power button.
 Hold it for 15 to 30 seconds.

 If that doesn’t work though, you’ll need to do a hard reset.
 Keep in mind, it will void your warranty if you open your Kindle.
-And while this particular method works for older Kindles, it doesn’t work on the Kindle 3 or later (for Kindle 3 users, check the comments).
+And while this particular method works for older Kindles, it doesn’t work on the Kindle 3 or later (for Kindle 3 and up users, check the comments).
 Here’s how to do it:

 - Peel off the back cover of the Kindle.
 You can do this by using a wedge (I just used my fingernail) to lift it.